fubin1999/glytrait/README.md

 keeping only the traits considering more glycans.

 GlyTrait filters out highly correlated traits, using a "trait family tree" filtering method.
-Briefly, for a two correlated traits, the "parent" trait, which normally considers more glycans, will be kept.
+Briefly, for two correlated traits, the "parent" trait, which normally considers more glycans, will be kept.
-For example, for the two high correlated traits: A2FG and A2G, the latter will be kept, because it is more general, and more robust for considering more glycans.
+For example, for the two high-correlated traits: A2FG and A2G, the latter will be kept because it is more general, and more robust for considering more glycans.
 Thanks to the dynamic "trait family tree" generated by GlyTrait, user-defined traits will also be considered in this filtering process.

-By default, GlyTrait only filtering trarits with Pearson correlation coefficient of 1, i.e. traits with perfect collinearity.
+By default, GlyTrait only filters trarits with Pearson correlation coefficient of 1, i.e., traits with perfect collinearity.
 This threshold can be changed by the "-c" or "--corr-threshold" option:

 ```shell